VR: IMMERSIVE 360 DEGREE VIDEO STORYTELLING

 Melissa Bosworth is a multimedia journalist based in Berkeley, California who began her career as a magazine writer covering renewable energy.
 She has shifted her focus to multimedia storytelling, from interactive news package production to virtual reality & 360 video.

-- VR equipment is provided during the workshop.
-Kolor stitching software and Omni rig sponsored by GoPro.
+- VR video equipment is provided during the workshop.
+Kolor stitching software is provided and sponsored by GoPro.

 - All participants must bring their own WIFI-ready laptop for use during this workshop.
 Please see our laptop specifications for further technical requirements.
 You must upgrade your operating system to the latest version before attending the course.